pedromvpg/Bitcoin-v0.1-A-Guided-Tour/README.md

 If you find this interesting and want to participate, reach out or submit an issue.

+Some renders of how the book could look like.

 ![Book Render Top](https://piratehash.com/wp-content/uploads/2019/12/Bitcoin_Book_Tour_cover.jpg)

 ![Book Render Top Open](https://piratehash.com/wp-content/uploads/2019/12/Bitcoin_Book_Tour_open_top.jpg)